wiesson/eb-export/readme.md

 ## API CSV Exporter

-Commandline application to export large chunks of CSV values from the API
+Commandline application to export large chunks of CSV values from the API.

 ### Install